HOW DOES LIFE EXIST IN EXTREME ENVIRONMENTS?

-1. Atmospheric trace gases as reserve energy sources for dormant soil bacteria (ARC DECRA Fellowship, 2017 – 2019)
+1. Atmospheric trace gases: fuelling the dormant microbial majority (ARC DECRA Fellowship, 2017 – 2019)

-Our most notable finding is that atmospheric trace gases sustain maintenance of microbial communities.
-Diverse soil bacteria are supported by hydrogen and carbon monoxide, including Actinobacteria (PNAS 2014a, PNAS 2014b), Acidobacteria (PNAS 2015), Verrucomicrobia (ISME 2017b), Chloroflexi (ISME J 2019), and two candidate phyla (Nature 2017).
-Such atmospheric energy sources support primary production in oligotrophic ecosystems, providing an alternative basis for ecosystem function to solar or geological energy (Nature 2017).
+Metabolic flexibility enables microorganisms to survive in deprived or variable environments.
+Our seminal finding is that most soil bacteria are capable of ‘living on air’, i.e. they use atmospheric hydrogen and carbon monoxide as energy sources (Nature Microbiol 2021).
+This trait extends to phyla as diverse as Actinobacteria (PNAS 2014a, PNAS 2014b, ISME J 2019a), Acidobacteria (PNAS 2015), Verrucomicrobia (ISME 2017b), Chloroflexi (ISME J 2019b), and Proteobacteria (ISME J 2020).
+Such atmospheric energy sources support primary production in oligotrophic ecosystems, providing an alternative basis for ecosystem function to solar or geological energy (Nature 2017, bioRxiv 2021).

 Figure: Microbial community structure of three desert soils from Eastern Antarctica.
 We showed these diverse communities have a low capacity for photosynthesis and are instead primarily supported by atmospheric trace gases as energy and carbon sources (Nature 2017).

-Our work has also emphasised the importance of interactions between fermentative and respiratory bacteria in the function of diverse sediments (Nature Geoscience 2017, ISME 2018, Nature Microbiol 2019a) and the process of eukaryogenesis (Nature Microbiol 2019b).
+Our work has also uncovered how interactions of fermentative and respiratory bacteria underlie the function of diverse sediments (Nature Geoscience 2017, ISME J 2018, Nature Microbiol 2019a, Nature Comms 2020) and the process of eukaryogenesis (Nature Microbiol 2019b).